drone-runners/drone-runner-docker/content/configuration/workspace.md

 # Customizing the Workspace

-The workspace can be customized using the workspace block in the Yaml file:
+You can customize the workspace directory by defining the `workspace` section in your yaml.
+Here is a basic example:

 {{< highlight text "linenos=table,linenostart=1,hl_lines=5-7" >}}
 kind: pipeline